aws-samples/generative-ai-newsletter-app/README.md

 ## License

 This library is licensed under the MIT-0 License.
+See the [LICENSE](LICENSE) file.

-See the LICENSE file.
+Third-party dependencies have their own licenses.
+See the [NOTICE](NOTICE) file.

 ## Additional Resources